17 Apr How to Practice Yoga on a Budget in Thailand

 Koh Phangan is a hot spot for yoga centres, detox centres, meditation centres, Reiki and all things zen and is probably the best place to practice yoga on a budget in Thailand.

 The Sanctuary on the island of Koh Phangan is only accessible by boat and although it is a short distance from Had Rin Town, most people choose to stay at the resort in order to take their yoga classes.
-The Sanctuary offers 3 daily classes at 8am, 10.30am and 4pm.
-90 minute classes cost 350 baht each or you can buy 7 class tickets for 2,100 Baht.
+They offer 3 daily classes at 8 am, 10.30am and 4 pm.
+90-minute classes cost 350 baht each or you can buy 7 class tickets for 2,100 Baht.
 No booking is required but you must book your accommodation.
 The resort has a great range of affordable accommodation, a restaurant with great vegan options and a lively evening atmosphere on what is essentially a private beach.

 Sabai Sabai Yoga

-Oasis Yoga is based on Klong Dao beach and they offer, Vinyasa, Hatha and Yin with at least 2 sessions hosted per day for people at every level.
+Oasis Yoga is one of the best places to practice yoga on a budget in Thailand.
+It is based on Klong Dao beach and they offer, Vinyasa, Hatha and Yin with at least 2 sessions hosted per day for people at every level.
 Each session is 400 baht and there are discounts for bulk booking.
-Oasis Yoga also have a delicious juice bar.
-They are not associate with any resort but have a lovely space not far from a large choice of accommodation.
+Oasis Yoga also has a delicious juice bar.
+They are not associated with any resort but have a lovely space not far from a large choice of accommodation.

 Pin this to read later

-Featured image courtesy of flickr.com – Playa La Entrada
+Featured image for how to practice yoga on a budget in Thailand courtesy of flickr.com – Playa La Entrada